Latest – Sainsbury and Asda look to merge

 It is also accepted that many farmers and growers are suffering as a result of the increasing monopsony power of the major supermarkets.

-Tesco was prevented by the OFT from purchasing Safeway in 2002, but was allowed to buy 1200 ‘convenience’ stores.
-By 2005, Tesco had acquired nearly 6% of the convenience food market.
-(Source: Verdict).
+Tesco was prevented by the OFT from purchasing Safeway in 2002, but was allowed to buy 1200 convenience stores.
+By 2015, Tesco had acquired around 2000 convenience stores.

 The decline of independent retailers

 The rise of the large supermarket chains has, unsurprisingly, coincided with the decline in independent high street retailers.